IaPCS/gmsh-exodus-converter/README.md

 2D

-- 2 3-node triangle
+- 2 = 3-node triangle
-- 3 4-node quadrangle
+- 3 = 4-node quadrangle
+- 4 = 4-node tetrahedron

 ## gmsh format
 Description of the gmsh format and how it works.
 An example can be found [here](https://github.com/diehlpk/gmsh-exodus-converter/blob/master/test_files/specimen_typeI_nogroups.msh).